Cyclic Voltammetry Basic Principles and Theory

 Cyclic voltammetry is an electrochemical technique used to measure the current response of a redox active solution to a linearly cycled potential sweep using a potentiostat.
 It is a useful method if you need to quickly find information about the thermodynamics of redox processes, the energy levels of the analyte and the kinetics of electronic-transfer reactions.
 This is important in the characterization of conductive polymers, battery materials, supercapacitors, and fuel cell components.

-Demonstration of Cyclic Voltammetry on a Polymer
+Theory of Cyclic Voltammetry

 Cyclic voltammetry is a sophisticated potentiometric and voltammetric method.
 During a scan, the chemical either loses an electron (oxidation) or gains an electron (reduction).
 This will depend on the direction of the ramping potential.